cadeKukk/POSC_250_PRES/README.md

 ---

-*This repository represents a significant advancement in government technology research methodology and serves as a comprehensive resource for understanding digital transformation in the public sector through evidence-based analysis and professional visualization techniques.*
+*This repository serves as both a comprehensive research resource and a replicable framework for understanding government technology implementation through evidence-based analysis.*

-**Contact**: For academic inquiries or collaboration opportunities, please refer to the research paper's contact information.

 **Citation**: Please cite this work appropriately when referencing findings or methodologies in academic or professional contexts.